How to get into esports in 2022

 Lots of esports professionals sing praises for how far attending tournaments and events can get you.
 So is there anything you can do when travel and large gathering are limited?

 There are still opportunities out there to make new connections with professionals in esports.
 These can lead to career prospects, or other relevant connections, or referrals within organizations.
-We'll often advertise them on our website, and on our Twitter page.

 If you want proof of just how far attending esports events can take you, check out this inspiring video from Complexity that details how one of their staff joined the company from his sheer hustle and determination to be at an event he heard about.